 I share my savings tips for how to save money as a teenager with or without a job.
 We also discuss how much should a teenager save from paycheck.

 How to save money as a teen?
 Especially when your income might change week-to-week, or even be non-existent?

 You likely know how important saving money as a teenager is – that’s why you’re reading this post!

 But there are some special challenges that can come up when teens actually try to consistently save their money.

-We’ll talk about these challenges, and then head into how to actually save money as a teenager.
-And listen up, because this is a skill set that you definitely want your teen to take with them into their 20s.
+We’ll talk about these challenges throughout, and then head into how to actually save money as a teenager.

 Before we get into the nuts and bolts of how to save money as a teenager, let’s talk about how to save money, period.

 Whether you're a teen, a kid, or an adult.

 The way you save money is very simple: